StephanKerscher/phoenix/hints/azuredevops_helm.md

 # Package and release your helm chart using azure devops

-If you to not have enough permissions on your azure subscription use the fallback by creating a `Kubernetes Service Connection`  [here :blue_book:](azuredevops_service_connection.md)!
+If you do not have enough permissions on your azure subscription use the fallback by creating a `Kubernetes Service Connection`  [here :blue_book:](azuredevops_service_connection.md)!

 > Make sure to check for the current helm version via azure shell:
 ```